Today, we look at the New York SHIELD Act and how it will affect archiving in your organization.

 The NY Act takes effect on 21 March 2020, so there is little over a month to get your data management in order.

-To help you get started, we’ve been working on creating a compliance checklist for education (already out!) and government agencies (coming out soon), where you can check your compliance with similar laws, and hence with the Shield Act.
+To help you get started, we’ve created a compliance checklist for education, as well as a compliance checklist for government agencies, where you can check your compliance with similar laws, and hence with the Shield Act.